DarkgreyDevelopment/Cloud-ShareSync/README.md

 </p>

 ## Description:
-Cloud-ShareSync is an open source backup application that allows you to backup a local directory to a cloud storage bucket.
+Cloud-ShareSync is an open source cloud storage backup application.

 The long term goal of this project is to build a backup application, akin to [OneDrive](https://onedrive.com), that extends the Files On Demand/Fuse functionality to new public cloud storage providers.
 Supporting platforms such as linux and MacOS is also a priority.

-Currently Cloud-ShareSync (v1.x) has a much more limited scope.
-The project consists of two separate applications; SimpleBackup, and SimpleRestore.
+Cloud-ShareSync (v1.x) will have a much more limited scope.
+The project consists of two separate applications; [SimpleBackup](https://docs.cloud-sharesync.com/api/Cloud_ShareSync.SimpleRestore.html) and [SimpleRestore](https://docs.cloud-sharesync.com/api/Cloud_ShareSync.SimpleBackup.html).

-SimpleBackup and SimpleRestore are both console applications that runs on Windows, Linux[*](a "Linux is tested on Ubuntu latest."), and MacOS[*](a "MacOS is tested on macOS 11 Big Sur.").
+SimpleBackup and SimpleRestore are both console applications that run on Windows, Linux[*](a "Linux is tested on Ubuntu latest."), and MacOS[*](a "MacOS is tested on macOS 11 Big Sur.").

 <br>

 ### SimpleBackup:
-[SimpleBackup](https://docs.cloud-sharesync.com/api/Cloud_ShareSync.SimpleRestore.html) is a backup app that can recursively search through a directory tree and upload files to a preconfigured [BackBlaze B2](https://www.backblaze.com/b2/cloud-storage.html) cloud storage bucket.
-File compression and encryption is also supported prior to upload to upload.
+SimpleBackup is a backup app that can recursively search through a directory tree and upload files to a preconfigured [BackBlaze B2](https://www.backblaze.com/b2/cloud-storage.html) cloud storage bucket.
+SimpleBackup also offers optional file compression and encryption prior to upload.
 A complete feature list can be found [here](https://docs.cloud-sharesync.com/articles/SimpleBackupFeatures.html).

 ### SimpleRestore:
-[SimpleRestore](https://docs.cloud-sharesync.com/api/Cloud_ShareSync.SimpleBackup.html) is a complete restore app that takes the database output from SimpleBackup and uses it to download files and restore them to the path specified in the config.
+SimpleRestore is a complete restore app that takes the database output from SimpleBackup and uses it to download files and restore them to the path specified in the config.
 File decompression/decryption is also supported after download.
 A complete feature list can be found [here](https://docs.cloud-sharesync.com/articles/SimpleRestoreFeatures.html).

 <br>

 ## Documentation:
-Application / Project documentation can be found at [docs.cloud-sharesync.com](https://docs.cloud-sharesync.com).
+Project documentation can be found at [docs.cloud-sharesync.com](https://docs.cloud-sharesync.com).

 ### Getting Started:
 Cloud-ShareSync runs on Windows, Linux, and MacOS.
 Additionally container images are also available.